 The MSN program can be completed in two academic years, or four semesters of full-time study.
-All requirements, including transient credit course work, must be completed within seven (7) calendar years from the date of initial enrollment in coursework, without regard to the initial admission status and without regard to credit hours earned.
+All requirements, including transient credit course work, must be completed within five (5) calendar years from the date of initial enrollment in coursework, without regard to the initial admission status and without regard to credit hours earned.

-Students pursuing a Master of Science in Nursing must adhere to the following standards:
+Candidates for the Master of Science in Nursing degree must meet the following standards.